-5.3.3 Modify a configuration
+5.3.3 Set<entity>Configuration

 The Set<entity>Configuration operation modifies a configuration.
 The change may have immediate effect to running streams but the changes are not guaranteed to take effect unless the client restarts any affected stream.
 Client methods for changing a running stream are out of scope for this specification.